apify/apify-docs/content/docs/actors/development/source_code.md

 ### [](#private-repositories)Private repositories

 If your source code is hosted in a private Git repository then you need to configure deployment key.
-Deployment key is different for each actor and might be used only once at Git hosting of your choice (Github, Bitbucket, Gitlab, etc.).
+Deployment key is different for each actor and might be used only once at Git hosting of your choice (GitHub, Bitbucket, GitLab, etc.).

 To obtain the key click at the **deployment key** link under the **Git URL** text input and follow the instructions there.